aaronsoukaphay/c0723-code-solutions/react-effects/react-effects-quiz-notes.md

-- When is a component "mounted" to the DOM? when the component is rendered for the first time
+- When is a component "mounted" to the DOM? when the component is rendered for the first time function is called when component is mounted and when the dependencies change
 - What is a React Effect?
   a side effect caused by rendering
 - When should you use an Effect and when should you not use an Effect?